Illinois DOT Maps

 The Chicago to St. Louis main line, through Springfield, is now Union Pacific and is a very busy intermodal route and the route of the Texas Eagle.

 The St. Louis to KC branch did not fare as well.
 It ended up as KCS, and now CPKC.
-It currently connects KC, St. Louis, and Springfield (via the former Alton/GM&O “air line” from Murrayville to Springfield which was built some time after the map shown above).
+It currently connects KC, St. Louis, and Springfield (via the former Alton/GM&O “air line” from Murrayville to Springfield which was built in 1907 after the map shown above).
 It is much lower in traffic than the other line.
 This was the line that, during the CP and KC merger talks, CN tried to buy to extend their ex-IC line (that currently ends south of Springfield) to Kansas City.

 The third leg of the triangle, which is what we’re discussing here, was completely abandoned between Bloomington and Jacksonville.